 Figure out your down payment

-It takes effort to scrap together the down payment.
+It takes effort to scrape together the down payment.

 There are programs that can assist buyers with qualifying incomes and situations.